Quid pro quo. If I refer a client to you, should I have a corresponding expectation that you will soon refer one to me?

 Is that unreasonable?

-Certainly we all have our referral networks of complementary firms.
+Certainly we all have our referral networks of complimentary firms.
 Despite also holding my license as a CPA, I made a business decision years ago not to provide gift and estate tax return services to my clients.
 Rather, I refer that work to local CPAs.
 I felt that if CPAs knew I wouldn’t take on tax preparation work when they referred me an estate-planning client, then I’d have an advantage over other local attorneys who jumped at that lucrative work.

 But that’s okay with me.
 I never expected it.

-Things May Not Be As They Appear
+Things May Not Be as They Appear

 And we did.
 I was one of the founding shareholders and have served on the firm’s board of directors since its inception.